 Implementing the Performance Outcomes System requires constant balancing of the needs and capabilities of resources, data, and technology for the state and counties.
-During implementation, "who, what, where, when and how" questions must be answered.
-Each decision has an effect that may impact one or more system characteristics, such as people, funding, technology, business processes, and time.
+Any change to the balance may impact one or more system characteristics, such as people, funding, systems, business processes, and time.
 For example, decisions that identify the performance outcomes data may require changes to data collection tools, which impacts county and state data systems, as well as how and when data are reported and analyzed.

-Accordingly, this Performance Outcomes System Implementation Plan provides a detailed explanation of the activities that are necessary to implement the each of the milestones outlined in the Performance Outcomes System Plan Timeline (see Appendix B).
-The activities described below, include continued partner/stakeholder involvement, the development of a performance outcomes system protocol, creation of initial performance outcomes system reports using data captured in existing databases, expanding reporting to include additional data elements identified through the partner/stakeholder process, and the development and implementation of a continuous quality improvement process,
+Accordingly, this Performance Outcomes System Implementation Plan provides a detailed explanation of the activities that are necessary to implement each of the milestones outlined in the Performance Outcomes System Plan Timeline (see Appendix B).
+These activities (described below), include continued partner/stakeholder involvement, the development of a performance outcomes system protocol, creation of initial performance outcomes system reports using data captured in existing databases, expanding reporting to include additional data elements identified through the partner/stakeholder process, and the development and implementation of a continuous quality improvement process.